-Cycling and walking to work or school is a great choice for many reasons!
-This page features a few reasons you should consider trading in your car for a bike or good pair of shoes.
+Cycling and walking to get from A to B is a great choice for many reasons!
+So how about trading in your car for a bike or a good pair of shoes?

 National Cycle Route 1 runs from Waverley Station to the campus.
 There are also many quiet roads in the Musselburgh area which would allow for safe cycling.
 These can be seen online.
 There is plenty of space for bikes on all the trains calling at both Newcraighall and Musselburgh.

-You should walk up Esk Side West (the road that runs parallel to the right of the river) towards Stoneybank.
-This continues onto Eskview Terrace.
-You will notice a few newsagents and take away on your right.
-Immediately after these shops, take the first right onto Whitehill Farm Road.
-Continue on up this road and you will arrive at QMU (it's just after the train station).
+Start at Eskside West- this is the road that runs parallel to the River Esk.
+Walk up this road towards Stoneybank- i.e. not toward the coast.
+Continue onto Eskview Terrace.
+You will notice a few newsagents and a take away on your right.
+Immediately after these shops, take the first right onto Stoneybank Terrace (which will become Whitehill Farm Road) and continue on this road until you arrive at QMU (it's just after the train station).

-Follow the A6095 Newcraighall Road from Fort Kinnaird, through the A1 junction and forward to the Newcraighall Park and Ride.
-Just past the Park and Ride site take a right onto the National Cycle Network path, alongside football park.
-Follow the path that runs to the new QMU site.
+Follow the A6095 Newcraighall Road from Fort Kinnaird, passing B&M as you leave the shopping park.
+Continue to walk past the A1 junction and forward to the Newcraighall Park and Ride.
+Just past the Park and Ride site take the first right and follow the National Cycle Network path, alongside the football park.
+Follow signage for this route until you arrive at QMU.

 Campus Facilities for Cyclists

 To make cycling to QMU that bit easier, we have the following facilities:

 Cycle parking: there are a number of bike stands installed in university square outside the main academic building, including parking for adapted cycles.
 There are 2 secured cycle sheds near the halls of residence on campus for long-term cycle storage.

 Secure bike lockers: for regular cyclists, there are a limited number of secure bike lockers behind the bus stop on campus.